 The understanding of mutually accepted risk within the NIPRNet community seeks to provide maximum interoperability while maintaining an emphasis on security.
 The logic is that all participants inside the NIPRNet share a common level of risk to their systems, defined by the protections established at the NIPRNet/Internet boundary, and the minimum level of protection found at all internal enclave boundaries to the NIPRNet backbone.
-To mitigate this threat, DOD is in the process of establishing a NIPRNet ports and protocols security document.
-This document, when approved, will establish the DOD community policy for firewall and router implementations for the NIPRNet.
+To mitigate this threat, DOD has established a NIPRNet ports and protocols security document.
+This document establishes the DOD community policy for firewall and router implementations for the NIPRNet.
 It will provide detailed configuration settings for known identified combinations of ports, protocols, and services (PPS).
 It will recommend security countermeasures for minimizing the vulnerabilities for use of risky ports, protocols, and services that are used by essential applications.